-To view our policies, click on the links below:
+To download and view our policies, please select from the links below

 Busy Bees Pre-school staff and committee members work in partnership to develop our policy and procedure documents.
 The policies provide an essential framework for the staff to use when making decisions about the day-to-day management of Busy Bees.
 Our policies and procedures are continually reviewed to ensure compliance with legislation and current guidelines.

 There is a copy of the policy booklet detailing all policies and procedures available in the entrance foyer at Busy Bees.
-You can also download them from the list on the left.
+You can also download them from the list below.
 All parents/carers are required to read the policies and provide signed confirmation that they have received and agreed to them.
-Parents will be asked to sign their agreement prior to their child starting at Pre-school.
-A letter is included in our welcome pack.
-All new policies that are created and updated throughout the school year are brought to parents attention within the half term newsletter.
+Parents will be asked to sign their agreement prior to their child starting at Busy Bees.
+A letter is included in the welcome pack.
+All new policies that are created and updated throughout the school year are brought to parents’ attention within the newsletter.

 We would also like to draw your attention to the following:

-We have both a designated staff member and committee member, generally the chair, responsible for Child Protection.
-The designated staff member aims to have level 2 training in Child Protection and all other staff aim to have completed their basic training.
+We have both a designated staff member and committee member, generally the Chair, who is responsible for Child Protection.
+The designated staff member aims to have Level 2 training in Child Protection and all other staff aim to have completed their basic training.
 Child Protection training is updated every three years.